paigeweber13/fine-hardware-visualization/README.md

 Additionally, we hope to apply this to graph problems: kernels in graph problems tend to change behavior throughout execution

-## By end of semester
-Have something that shows how bottleneck changes based on parameters.
-We are less concerned about visualization, just data to confirm.

 # Architecture of Program
  - Identify hardware architecture
  - Identify peak FLOP/s, memory bandwidth, latency etc.